 Rachel Weinstein of Detroit, Michigan, couldn't figure out what was wrong with her Internet and email service.
 No matter how many times she hit the "Refresh" or "Inbox" tabs, no messages appeared.
 Her Facebook page showed no new or old messages, wall postings, event invitations or even friend requests.
 Weinstein wondered if her e-troubles could have been caused by a new and insidious computer virus, or perhaps even a case of identity theft.

-After extended conversations with customer service representatives from Google (Weinstein's primary email provider), Facebook (used by Weinstein to get a peekaboo into her "friends'" daily lives) and MySpace (which Weinstein uses for artistic networking and occasional threesomes), Weinstein finally learned the truth.
+After extended conversations with customer service representatives from Google (Weinstein's primary email provider), Facebook (used by Weinstein to get a peekaboo into her "friends'" daily lives) and LinkedIn (which Weinstein uses for professional networking and the occasional threesome), Weinstein finally learned the truth.

 "There's nothing wrong with your Internet service or your computer," Google consultant Jess Johnson informed her.
 "You're just a loser."

 Weinstein admits that the information that she was a loser and no one was seeking out any contact with her makes sense.